ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 because an issue is a condition with a start and an end and the two directions start and end independently — one key would have to pick a lifetime, and it would be wrong for whichever direction was still congested.
-A `congestion` issue type does still exist, raised by the deprecated `CongestionDetector` alone; it is priced at zero in `ISSUE_SCORING` so that the same episode is not charged twice.
+A `congestion` issue type does still exist, raised by the deprecated `CongestionDetector` alone; the shipped score calculator ignores it, so the same episode is not charged twice.
+A connection congested both ways emits `congestion` twice, as the two findings open;
-A
-connection congested both ways emits `congestion` twice, as the two findings open;
 that is two independent verdicts rather than one restated, since neither detector reads the other to decide.